AIA-UnKNOWN/poss/README.md

 ```

 ## Stopping the container
-Press `CTRL + C` on your keyboard and run the command the remove the containers and networks it created.
+Press `CTRL + C` on your keyboard and run the command to remove the containers and networks it created.
 ```shell
 docker compose down
 ```